tidy-finance/website/docs/20_data.md

   filter(month >= start_date & month <= end_date)
 ```

 It is worth taking a look at all available portfolio return time series from Kenneth French's homepage.
 You should check out the other sets by calling `get_french_data_list()`.
+For an alternative to download Fama-French data, check out the `FFdownload` package by [Sebastian Stöckl](https://github.com/sstoeckl/ffdownload).

-## q-factors
+## q-Factors

 In recent years, the academic discourse experienced the rise of alternative factor models, e.g., in the form of the @Hou2015 *q*-factor model.
 We refer to the [extended background](http://global-q.org/background.html) information provided by the original authors for further information.
 The *q* factors can be downloaded directly from the authors' homepage from within `read_csv()`.\index{Data!q-factors}\index{Factor!q-factors}